Pyerter/TeamSorting-MSProject/README.md

 ``java -jar ./app/TeamSorting.jar <csv_file_path>``

 ### CSV Formatting
 The `app/example_format.csv` contains a template for formatting the csv.
-The key parts of the template go down to rows 34.
-Below row 34, you can modify the csv without changing the result of the program.
+Below the indicated lines in the template, you can modify the csv without changing the result of the program.
 Below those lines, I have left some instructions on modifying the csv.